College English Association of Ohio

 Literary Criticism Creative Writing Rhetoric and Composition

 Participants may submit both a critical paper and a creative work, limited to one entry in each category, sent together as separate attachments in the same email.
-We will notify entrants by March 23rd on the status of their proposal.
+The Committee will notify entrants by March 22nd on the status of their proposal.

 Please visit https://ceaoenglishnotes.com for additional information.
 Presenters must be registered for the conference by the deadline.

-Download a PDF copy of the CEAO CFP 2018 for distribution.
+Download a PDF of the call for proposals here: CEAO CFP 2019.